aeonSolutions/AeonLabs-Laboratory-Automation-Smart-24-bit-Hydrostatic-Weight-Scales/README.md

 # 24-bit Smart data Acquisiton SDAD for Weight Measurments

-This is a 24-bit weight scale, S.D.A.D. compatible, and is able to do hydrostatic weight measurments up to 20Kg.
+This is a 24-bit S.D.A.D. weight scale capable to do hydrostatic weight measurments up to 20Kg.

 <p align="center">